anguswu1022/Wardrobify/README.md

 Team:

-* Person 1 - Which microservice?
+- Angus Wu - Shoes microservice
-* Person 2 - Which microservice?
+- Peter Trinh - Hats microservice

 ## Design

 ## Shoes microservice

-Explain your models and integration with the wardrobe microservice, here.
+Using data pulled from the wardrobe microservice and use it to make the show microservice.

 ## Hats microservice